Never Use Bleach!

 Before You Begin

-Check with town officials, a Sexton, a Cemetery Association, or descendants to see if permission is required before you begin cleaning.
+- Check with town officials, a Sexton, a Cemetery Association, or descendants to see whether permission is required before you begin cleaning.

 - Evaluate the stone’s condition.
 A stone that is leaning at an angle, that may be loose in its base, that is already cracked, or that shows signs of flaking or of previous repairs should not be cleaned unless the stone has been stabilized.